Loading

 Causes Of Transsexuality

 Transgender brain studies, especially those on trans women attracted to women (gynephilic), and those on trans men attracted to men (androphilic), are limited, as they include only a small number of tested individuals.
-Studies conducted on twins suggest that there are likely genetic causes of gender incongruence, although the precise genes involved are not known or fully understood.
+Studies conducted on twins prove that there are genetic causes of gender incongruence, although the precise genes involved are not known or fully understood.

 Genetics